goinvo/goinvo.com/src/case-studies/inside-tracker-nutrition-science.md

 #### Nutrition Science is... emerging

-Nutrition science rightly advocates for Michael Pollen's trio.
+Nutrition science rightly advocates for Michael Pollan's trio.
 And yet, personalized food choices, generated for you, based on chemistry, DNA, activity, biome, and goals are only just arriving based on peer-reviewed research.

 Inside Tracker is a quantified food and nutrition service, creating a hard science-based food engine, which along side your blood work and lifestyle, can synthesize a hyper-personalized food plan.